And4Web/ReactProject_4_Navigation/README.md

-This basic form-validation app is created using ReactJS. ----Here we can do basic calculations----.
+This basic Navigation app is created using ReactJS.
+It shows a basic navbar and its use in some devices with different screen sizes.

 This project is demonstration of the ability to use functional components in React apps and managing the states using React Hooks for better user experience.